 When it comes to the best web hosting services available, the best cloud hosting is growing increasingly popular.
-In analysis produced in 2020, ZK Research found that over 80% of new contact center deployments are to be built on hybrid or private cloud infrastructure.
+In 2020, ZK Research found that over 80% of new contact center deployments were to be built on hybrid or private cloud infrastructure.

 Such a major shift from traditional, on-site deployment looks, at first glance, like businesses are assuming that cloud hosting is a region-independent process.
 It would be easy to assume that, given that data hosted on international servers can travel exactly where it's needed in next to no time.

-However, at the end of the day one of the top benefits of cloud migration is the ability to minimize the amount of local storage and computing resources you require, and there are issues that you should be aware of when it comes to cloud hosting.
+However, at the end of the day, one of the top benefits of cloud migration is the ability to minimize the amount of local storage and computing resources you require, and there are issues that you should be aware of when it comes to cloud hosting.
+We explain more below.

 Performance and latency concerns

-However, cloud hosting isn’t quite this simple.
+Cloud hosting isn’t simple.
 Alongside performance and reliability factors—for example, ensuring your data center is close to the majority of your traffic—you need to remember that all data is subject to a number of legal requirements.
 This is an extremely important consideration when selecting a cloud hosting provider and service region.